 The practice of mindfulness is increasingly becoming part of the mainstream of western society as more people are turned on to the benefits of leading mindful lifestyles.
 Just like anything else that achieves a lot of media attention though, mindfulness is not without its misconceptions, many of which are quite off base.
-The following are just a few of the most common mistakes and misconceptions about mindfulness.
+The following are just a few of the most common misconceptions about mindfulness.
 You may want to keep them in mind as you build your own practice.

 The Reclusive Monk Stereotype